QuickWrite/luasm/README.md

 2       add
 3       jmp
 ```

+## Examples
+To see other examples, they can be found in the [`examples/`](examples) directory.
+To execute them the README inside this directory should be followed.

+These examples are numbered so that they ban be viewed in sequential order.

 ## License
 LuASM is released under the MIT License – you are free to use, modify, and distribute it in your projects.
 See the [LICENSE](LICENSE) file for the full text.